Templates

 Dynamic Attributes

-Bind attributes dynamically using :attribute
+Bind attributes dynamically using a leading :

 <template>